Your product is the mountain that your user needs to climb.

 We as humans make decisions based on emotions and use rational analysis to back these decisions.

 Having a personality helps users to create an emotional connection with your product.

-For example, photos of faces on a website capture attention and help to form emotional connection.
+For example, photos of faces on a website capture attention and help form an emotional connection.
 Having a personality on not just the homepage, but throughout the product leads to a more connected user.

-To do that, show why your product is as good as all other options out there and that it exceeds in specific ways, making it the logical choice.
+To do that, show why your product is as good as all the other options out there and that it exceeds in specific ways, making it the logical choice.